Mitesh0101/MongoDB/README.md

 ```

 ### Joining Data with `$lookup`
-If you used "Referenced Documents", you can manually join collections together using `$lookup` in an aggregation.
+When using referenced documents, I learned how to manually join collections using the `$lookup` operator within an aggregation.
 ```javascript
 // This joins the 'users' collection with their respective 'orders'. db.users.aggregate([